ggianniny/utah_inverts/README.md

   * UTinvert_analysis.Rmd - performs all plotting and analysis - inputs are cleaned data .csv's (stored in cleaned_data folder), output plots are stored in the "plots" folder.

+**Organization:**

+  * All cleaned datasets are stored in the *cleaned_data* folder.
+The *FileInfo.MD* document in that folder has a brief description of each file.

+  * All figures produced by both scripts are stored in the *plots* folder.
+Figures showing the distribution, density trends, and elevational distribution of SGCNs from Utah and adjacent states are in the *sgcn_plots* folder.